CalebBell/thermo/docs/chemical_package_tutorial.rst

     as you would like, and you know of a better method or source, new methods and sources can be added to
     `chemicals <https://github.com/CalebBell/chemicals>`_
     fairly easily once the data entry is complete.
-    It is not feasible to add individual components, so please submit a complete table of data from the source.

 Storing and Loading ChemicalConstantsPackage Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^